 What are Perflourinated Compounds?

-These compounds do not change or break down easily, and as a result, they are widespread in the environment and can accumulate in the human body.
+These compounds do not change or break down easily, and as a result, they are found throughout our environment and can accumulate in the human body.
 In recent years, experts have become increasingly concerned by the potential effects of high concentrations of PFAS on human health.

-The EPA has set a Lifetime Health Advisory Level for two types of PFAS chemicals (PFOA & PFOS) at a combined concentration of 70 parts-per-trillion (ppt).
-The highest concentration of PFOA & PFOS detected at any Madison well is 11-12 ppt at Well 15 on East Washington Ave.
+The Wisconsin Department of Health Services has recommended groundwater standard two types of PFAS chemicals (PFOA & PFOS) at a combined concentration of 20 parts-per-trillion (ppt).
+The highest concentration of PFOA & PFOS detected at any Madison well is 12 ppt at Well 15 on East Washington Avenue.

 What's Happening in Madison